GPT-5.2 ProBatch 2

 Rule 1: You usually can’t do ✂ before ⊘

-Exclusion tests depend on having the right hypothesis space, which depends on splitting levels correctly.
+Exclusion tests depend on having the right space, which depends on splitting levels correctly.

 • If you don’t split message vs machine, you’ll waste time testing wrong “signatures.”